Jefferson NJ Burglary Charges Dismissed in Morris County

 The incident involves our client and her husband (whom she was separated from).
 They have several young children together.
 Our client and her husband were attempting to reconcile but she found out that he was seeing another woman and found some of the woman’s things in his house when she went there.
 She was obviously very upset and threw some of the property against the wall (the criminal mischief charge) and was charged with burglary for entering the house to commit a crime therein (in this case criminal mischief).

-I need a Restraining Order Attorney in Morristown NJ – Contact Us
+I need a Restraining Order Attorney in Jefferson NJ – Contact Us